iftf-research/iftf-research.github.io/privacypolicy/index.md

----
-title: Institute for the Future Research App Privacy Policy
----

 # Institute for the Future Research App Privacy Policy

 Institute for the Future operates the Institute for the Future Research App.